 Any labor organization that makes expenditures totaling at least $750 in a calendar year is required to file a financial disclosure report with the Lt.
-Governor's Office.
-A labor organization is required to file all subsequent reports if it makes any expenditures or receives any contributions during that calendar year.
+Governor's Office; after reaching one of these thresholds, a labor organization is required to file all subsequent reports if it makes any expenditures or receives any contributions during that calendar year.

 A labor organization does not need to file a report if it received no contributions and made no expenditures during any reporting period.